 Type: Indicates whether the change is a delete rule or an insert rule.

-The Parser Layer is responsible for modeling the above forwarding rule change information into a data structure that the Model Layer can understand.
+The Parser Layer is responsible for modelling the above forwarding rule change information into a data structure that the Model Layer can understand.

-Although theoretically the forwarding behavior of the network does not change when the forwarding rule is not modified, in reality many unexpected Self-Changes can affect the network forwarding behavior, including but not limited to: link fault, device fault, etc. When unexpected Self-Changes occur, the Assisted System should inform the Parser Layer what changes the data plane has undergone, and the Parser Layer needs to translate these changes into information that the Model Layer can understand to ensure the consistency of the Network Model with the actual network.
+Although theoretically the forwarding behaviour of the network does not change when the forwarding rule is not modified, in reality many unexpected Self-Changes can affect the network forwarding behaviour, including but not limited to: link fault, device fault, etc. When unexpected Self-Changes occur, the Assisted System should inform the Parser Layer what changes the data plane has undergone, and the Parser Layer needs to translate these changes into information that the Model Layer can understand to ensure the consistency of the Network Model with the actual network.
 For example, when a link fault occurs, the Parser Layer needs to inform the Model Layer to disconnect the corresponding edges in the Network Model.

 5.3 Forwarding Rule Changes Simulation

-The Model Layer represents the forwarding behaviour of the data plane by constructing an edge-labelled directed graph.
-We call this directed graph a forwarding graph, where each node represents a device and each edge represents a unidirectional link.
+The Model Layer represents the forwarding behaviour of the data plane by constructing an edge-labelled directed graph that is defined this directed graph as a forwarding graph.
+Each node in the graph represents a device and each edge represents a unidirectional link.

 The core of maintaining the consistency of the forwarding graph with the actual forwarding behaviour of the data plane is to simulate the insertion or deletion of each forwarding rule.
 Note that multiple rules on the same device may have overlapping match fields, and packets will take the action of the rule with the highest priority.
-Thus, some packets in r.match may not “hit” rule r due to the presence of some higher-priority rules.
-To represent the headers that actually “hit” a rule, we define the hit field for each rule r as:
+Thus, some packets in r.match may not "hit" rule r due to the presence of some higher-priority rules.
+To represent the headers that actually "hit" a rule, The hit field for each rule r is defined as:

 r.match≜ ¬(∨r'.prio>r.prio r'.match)∧ r.match